Morphonodepredictivemodel/morphonode/README.md

 # Morphonode Predictive Model (MPM)
-The MPM project, and the realted the R package $morphonode$, for ultrasound signatures detection and malignancy prediction in vulvar cancer.
+The Morphonode Predictive Model, and the related R package `morphonode`, is the framework for ultrasound signatures detection and malignancy prediction in vulvar cancer.